 - Within a vocabulary, terms can be ordered into hierarchies.

-This article takes a deep dive into the types of taxonomy from flat, and hierarchical to faceted taxonomy and the benefits of each approach.
+- Website Taxonomy Guidelines And Tips: How Best To Organize Your Site: This article takes a deep dive into the types of taxonomy from flat, and hierarchical to faceted taxonomy and the benefits of each approach

-This article discusses content marketing taxonomy beyond just 'findability' of your content.
-Taxonomy can aide strategy and distribution.
+- How to Build Your Own Content Marketing Taxonomy: This article discusses content marketing taxonomy beyond just 'findability' of your content.
+Taxonomy can aide strategy and distribution

 If you're not thinking about taxonomy when it comes to your content planning you should be.
 It will aide in the creation, publication, and governance of useful, usable content on your website and benefit the outcome of your strategy.